-Due to strict labelling laws in Australia, all products labelled gluten free contain no gluten and are not at risk of cross-contamination.
+Due to strict labelling laws in Australia, all products labelled gluten-free contain no gluten and are not at risk of cross-contamination.
 You can eat these foods freely.

-When these foods are tested, there must be ‘no detectable gluten’.
+When these foods are tested, there must be ‘no detectable gluten.’
 Currently, this test is sensitive to 0.0003 per cent (three parts per million), which is the lowest amount that can be detected.

-Foods with the Coeliac Australia endorsement logo
+Foods With the Coeliac Australia Endorsement Logo

-Along with products labelled gluten free, you can be sure that any product with the Coeliac Australia logo is coeliac safe.
+Along with products labelled gluten-free, you can be sure that any product with the Coeliac Australia logo is coeliac safe.

-Not all gluten free products will have this logo as companies have to pay for certification but it does make it easy to identify gluten-free, coeliac friendly products.
+Not all gluten-free products will have this logo as companies have to pay for certification but it does make it easy to identify gluten-free, coeliac friendly products.

 This is where things can get a little more tricky.
-Processed foods that are not labeled gluten-free and do not have the Coeliac Australia certification need to be checked on a case-by-case basis before consumption.
+Processed foods that are not labelled gluten-free and do not have the Coeliac Australia certification need to be checked on a case-by-case basis before consumption.

 Label reading is extremely important to maintaining a gluten-free diet.